Arsk86shaikh/E-commerce_web/README.md

 ## Features

 - Browse products by category: Electronics, Fashion, Living Items.
-- View product details including description, price, and tech-stack (if applicable).
+- View product details including description and price.
 - Add to Cart and Buy Now functionality.
 - Responsive and modern design for both mobile and desktop.
 - Smooth navigation with toggling menu and scroll-to-top button.
-- Project section showcasing portfolio-like items (if included).
 - Page visibility change handling for better user experience.
 - Tawk.to Live Chat integration for customer support.
 - Basic security: Developer tools disabling for production (optional).